Tightest Yoga Pants in All the Land

 It can make your pelvic floor muscles tight which makes them weak and ineffective over time making you more prone to leaks and decreased prolapse healing.

-For core and diastasis recovery, it decreases natural firing of the abdominals and shuts down your deep breathing, which in turn prevents diastasis healing.
+For core and diastasis recovery, it decreases the natural firing of the abdominals and shuts down your deep breathing, which in turn prevents diastasis healing.

 Whew!
 Who knew that tight pants could have such an influence?
 Honestly, I didn’t before I had kids.
 It took me noticing the decrease in recovery on the days I wore pants with a tighter waistband.
 It was an aha moment.
 I’m amazed by the amount I’ve learned from having to heal my own pelvic floor issues.
 Sometimes personal experience does go a long way.